 What is it: Chef Felix Zhou’s casual communal downtown eatery (with a Broadway City Hall location slated to hit the city in the fall of 2018) features local ingredients, modern techniques and Asian flavors.
 The venue is open for lunch, dinner and weekend brunch.

 Why go: For quick counter-service Asian comfort foods like rice bowls and baos to devour on premise, to take out or to get delivered.

-What is it: Hong Kong-quality Cantonese food hidden in a Vancouver suburb strip mall, complete with menus in Chinese.
+What is it: This Cantonese restaurant in a strip mall is so authentic that even the menus are in Chinese.

 Why go: Chef and owner Leung Yiu Tong is reliably consistent in his cooking.
 Dishes like the the sweet and sour pork deepened with hawthorn berry or crispy chicken wings are sure-fire hits.
 Alternatively, splash out for the seafood steam boat.